dgaydukov/cert-aws/sa/files/sa.md

 If you have 1GB of data, and only 20 rows out of whole table can be filtered with such query, you have to run 1000 queries, and accumulate all rows into list.
 So first query may return 0 rows, cause it just fetch first 1MB of data, then apply your filter, and nothing was returned, cause there were no items within this 1MB that falls under filter expression.
 So you have to plan in advance you db usage pattern, in case you need filter on price, add it as sort key, or local index, or GSI.
 Single-table design - NoSql design pattern where you put all your database into single table.
-The main reason for using a single table in dynamoDB is to retrieve multiple, heterogenous item types using a single request
+The main reason for using a single table in dynamoDB is to retrieve multiple, heterogeneous item types using a single request
 For example you can store users/profile/orders in single table.
 UserId - would be primary key, profile/orders - would be sort key.
 There are 2 downsides of such design:
 * there is no way to add new access pattern (for example if you want to get all orders above 100$, you will need to redesign your table)
-* no easy way to export data fro analytics (dynamoDB is OLTP, designed to handle unlimited number of small transactions)
+* no easy way to export data fro analytics (dynamoDB is OLTP, designed to handle unlimited number of small transactions) Multiple table approach:
-Anti-pattern:
-* using GraphQL + dynamoDB.
-Reason is that graphQL using resolver, and make many queries to dynamoDB instead of single query Multiple table approach:
 * if you have table that actively queried during one day and then no more you have to re-create table every day
 * time series - if you know that during first day you query a lot, second - not much, and third - very little - create new table for each day, and for older table modify WCU/RCU to set it to minimum value